FranckFreiburger/vue3-sfc-loader/docs/examples.md

       },
       getFile: async (url) => {

-        // note: here, for convinience, we just returns a content from a
+        // note: here, for convinience, we just returns a content from a string

         if ( new URL(url).pathname === '/main.vue' ) {